munificent/craftinginterpreters/book/statements-and-state.md

     in an outer scope if there is one, all the way up to the outermost global scope.
 Otherwise, it creates the variable in the current function scope.

-*   JavaScript, if you don't use `var` (or the newer `let` syntax) explicitly will assign to an existing variable in any enclosing scope, if found.
-If not, it creates a new variable *in the global scope*.
+*   In JavaScript, assignment modifies an existing variable in any enclosing scope, if found.
+If not, it implicitly creates a new variable *in the global scope*.

 The main advantage to implicit declaration is simplicity.
-There's less syntax and no concept of "declaration".
+There's less syntax and no "declaration" concept to learn.
 Users can just start assigning stuff and the language figures it out.

 Older statically typed languages like C benefit from explicit declaration because they give the user a place to tell the compiler what type each variable